zichongkao/selectstarsql/longtail.md

 <sql-exercise
   data-question="List the counties in which more than 2 inmates aged 50 or older have been executed." data-comment="This builds on the previous exercise.
-We need an additional filter, but this filter is based on result of the aggregation and so cannot exist in the <code>WHERE</code> block which filters before aggregation.
+We need an additional filter &mdash; one that uses the result of the aggregation.
+This means it cannot exist in the <code>WHERE</code> block because those filters are run before aggregation.
 Look up the <a href='https://www.w3schools.com/sql/sql_having.asp'><code>HAVING</code> block</a>.
 It is a post-aggregation <code>WHERE</code> block." data-default-text="" data-solution="SELECT county
 FROM executions